StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/create-a-case-report-template.md

     ![Drag and drop widgets](/thehive/images/user-guides/organization/configure-organization/drag-and-drop-widgets.gif)

-8. Select :fontawesome-solid-pen: to edit sections, :fontawesome-solid-clone to duplicate them, and :fontawesome-solid-trash to delete them.
+8. Select :fontawesome-solid-pen: to edit sections, :fontawesome-solid-clone: to duplicate them, and :fontawesome-solid-trash: to delete them.

 9. Select :fontawesome-solid-eye: to preview the case report display.